 - All keys must be pulled out from locks and be kept by the same person who installed the lock.

-The ratio of locks on the system to the people working on it should be 1:1.
+- The ratio of locks on the system to the people working on it should be 1:1.
 For instance, if a maintenance project needs 3 workers, then there should be 3 locks.
-Meaning, each worker must place their OWN lock on the system.
+Meaning that each worker must place their OWN lock on the system.
 Locks can only be taken out by those who applied them and should only be removed following a specific procedure (refer to step 9 below).

 - Each lockout device should be installed with lockout/tagout tags to clearly identify the hazardous or potentially hazardous condition of the serviced or maintained equipment.